Should designers understand Webflow frameworks for smoother projects?

 In Webflow projects, frameworks are often seen as a developer-only responsibility.
 Designers work in Figma, developers implement the design in Webflow, and each role stays in its own lane.
 In practice, however, projects run far more smoothly when designers have a basic understanding of the Webflow framework being used.

-Understanding a framework doesn’t mean designers need to think like developers.
+Understanding a framework doesn't mean designers need to think like developers.
 It simply means being aware of the system the design will eventually live in.
+For a deeper look at why frameworks matter so much in the first place, see why the right Webflow framework matters for scalable websites.

 Why this matters already in the design phase